fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * When creating a function that returns a large sequence of results, consider using a generator instead of a list.

+### Item 18: Reduce Visual Noise with Variable Positional Arguments

+* Python functions can have arbitrary positional arguments.
+To do so, use  `*args` as an argument to a function.

+* Lists and tuples can be unpacked with the `*` operator.

+* Using the `*` operator with generators can be hazardous, as the entire generator will be consumed before calling the function.

+* Adding new positional parameters to functions with `*args` will require a change in every place that calls the function.

+### Item 19: Provide Optional Behavior with Keyword Arguments

+* Arguments can be passed by position or by keyword.

+* Positional arguments must be specified before keyword arguments.

+* Keyword arguments improve code readability.

+* Some arguments can have a default value.
+Arguments that have a default value are optional.
+    ```
+    def func(a, b, c=20):
+       print(a, b, c)

+    func(1, 2)
+    # 1 2 20

+    func(1)
+    # TypeError: func() missing 1 required positional argument: 'b'
+    ```

+* If an existing function is to be modified, use keyword arguments so you don't have to rewrite the existing calls to this functions.

 ### Item 20: Use `None` and Docstrings to Specify Dynamic Default Arguments

 * Default arguments are evaluated only during the function definition when a module is loaded.